frederic-perez/AmE-dictionary/data/idioms.md

 __shy of (something)__ :three::hammer::astonished: _Just shy of its highest mark._
 __sick and tired of (something)__
 __sick as a dog__
+__sick to (one’s) stomach__ Nauseated or vomiting.
 __sick twist__ :four: “Sick twist” is a term that James Ellroy uses in his novels to describe a disturbing or perverted turn of events.
 It’s used to describe something that is twisted or warped, often in a way that is both unsettling and fascinating.
 __sick__ _slang_ Excellent; superb. _He did some sick tricks on his skateboard._
 __side hustle__ :six: Another source of income in addition to one’s primary or full-time job, sometimes one that serves as a creative outlet in contrast with one’s regular employment. _Almost all of the rookie reporters I know have some kind of side hustle to help them supplement their income._
 __side track__
+__sidebar conversation__ _informal_ A conversation held privately between two people while one or more other people are already speaking.
 __sideline__ _vt_ To remove or keep from active participation.
 __sidle up (from someone or something)__ To move gradually, inconspicuously, or surreptitiously up to or toward someone or something. _As soon as you step foot in the city center, panhandlers begin sidling up looking for handouts._
 __sidle up (to someone or something)__ To move close to someone or something cautiously or furtively; to move closer to someone or something gradually. _Tex sidled up to Dolly and said howdy in a soft, shy voice._ _Dolly sidled up and picked the cowboy’s pocket._ _Chuck siddled up beside his brother._
 __sigh of relief__ A feeling or display of relief that something particularly stressful, unpleasant, or undesirable has been avoided or completed. _Everyone in class heaved a sigh of relief after that horrible midterm exam was over._
 __sign me up__ “Sign me up” is an idiomatic expression that means “count me in” or “include me in this activity or event.”
 It’s a way of expressing enthusiasm or interest in something, and a willingness to participate.
+__sign of the times__
 __sign up__ __1__ To enlist or enroll oneself or someone in something.
 A noun or pronoun can be used between “sign” and “up.” _My mother signed me up for piano lessons on the weekend._ __2__ To subscribe oneself or someone to something.
 A noun or pronoun can be used between “sign” and “up.” _If you sign up a friend for the service, you’ll get $20 credit to your account._
 __silly me__
 __silver bullet__
-__silver lining__ :two: The potential for something positive or beneficial to result from a negative situation.
+__silver lining__ :three: The potential for something positive or beneficial to result from a negative situation.
 Often used in the phrase “every cloud has a silver lining.”
 (A silver lining on a cloud is an indication that the sun is behind it.) _There could be a silver lining to getting laid off—you might find a job you actually like!_
 __silver spoon__ :two: A metaphor for ample wealth that has been passed down through inheritance.
 (Used primarily in the phrase “born with a silver spoon in (one’s) mouth.”) _We may both be wealthy now, but I never had a silver spoon growing up.
 I had nothing when I was young, and all of my fortune is down to my own hard work._
 __silver surfer__ An elderly person who is a proficient user of the Internet. _My grandmother has become a real silver surfer since we got her new computer hooked up to the Internet.
 She even keeps in touch with her friends on social media!_
 __simp__ _slang_ :two: An abbreviation of “simpleton,” meaning a foolish or simple-minded person.
 __simply put__ :five: In clearer, more direct, or more easily understandable terms.
 Used when discussing a complicated topic or situation.
 __sing along__ :two::hammer:
-__single out__ :three::hammer:
+__single out__ :four::hammer:
 __sink in__
+__sink or swim__
+__siphon off__
 __Sisyphean task__ A task that can never be completed or one that is repetitive and futile, much like the Greek mythological character Sisyphus.
 __sit a spell__ To sit down, relax, and socialize for a while at one’s leisure. _This saloon is a great place to sit a spell and catch up with old friends._ _Well hey there, honey!
 Now you come in here and sit a spell, we haven’t seen you in a dog’s age!_
 __sit back__